liutiantian233/CPP-Lab/Lab02/README.md

 4. The sum of its digits is 1 + 0 = 1
 5. The integer is 1.
 When the value reaches a single digit, we are finished.
 This final integer is the additive root.

+The number of cycles is the additive persistence.
+The integer 1234 has an additive persistence of 2 (first sum was 10, then the second sum was 1).
+The final digit reached is called the integer’s additive root.
+The additive digital root of 1234 is 1.

+# Program Specifications

+The program should run as follows:

+1. Program takes in a single long from input, the number being checked.
+  - if the input long is 0 or less, print the single work "Error" and end the program.